jfbastien/musl/README.md

   [musl experiment]: https://github.com/WebAssembly/musl/blob/landing-branch/README.md

-The goal of this prototype was to get a WebAssembly libc off the ground.
+The goal of this prototype was to get another WebAssembly libc off the ground.
 Limited dynamic linking (no cross-module function pointers) came out of it *for free* which is mighty convenient.
 We should: